 Icon - This allows you to choose an icon from the built in library within Alloy to identify the style, see Selecting Icons.

-So, you have now created a basic style that can be used to display items based on a design, on the map when the layer is activated.
+So, you have now created a standard style that can be used to display items based on a design, on the map when the layer is activated.
 You can further customise the style query to display a refined data set if required, see Customising styles.